RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 Istio supports various types of circuit breaking:

-* `Cluster maximum connections`: The maximum number of connections that Istio will establish to all hosts in a cluster.
+* **Cluster maximum connections**: The maximum number of connections that Istio will establish to all hosts in a cluster.
-* `Cluster maximum pending requests`: The maximum number of requests that will be queued while waiting for a ready connection pool connection.
+* **Cluster maximum pending requests**: The maximum number of requests that will be queued while waiting for a ready connection pool connection.
-* `Cluster maximum requests`: The maximum number of requests that can be outstanding to all hosts in a cluster at any given time.
+* **Cluster maximum requests**: The maximum number of requests that can be outstanding to all hosts in a cluster at any given time.
 In practice this is applicable to HTTP/2 clusters since HTTP/1.1 clusters are governed by the maximum connections circuit breaker.
-* `Cluster maximum active retries`: The maximum number of retries that can be outstanding to all hosts in a cluster at any given time.
+* **Cluster maximum active retries**: The maximum number of retries that can be outstanding to all hosts in a cluster at any given time.
 In general Istio recommends aggressively circuit breaking retries so that retries for sporadic failures are allowed but the overall retry volume cannot explode and cause large scale cascading failure.

-> Note that `HTTP2` uses a single connection and never queues (always multiplexes), so max connections and max pending requests are not applicable.
+> Note that **HTTP2** uses a single connection and never queues (always multiplexes), so max connections and max pending requests are not applicable.

 Each circuit breaking limit is configurable and tracked on a per upstream cluster and per priority basis.
 This allows different components of the distributed system to be tuned independently and have different limits.
 See the [Envoy’s circuit breaker](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/circuit_breaking) for more details.

-Let's add a circuit breaker to the calls to the `Inventory` service.
+Let's add a circuit breaker to the calls to the **Inventory service**.
 Instead of using a _VirtualService_ object, circuit breakers in isto are defined as _DestinationRule_ objects.
 DestinationRule defines policies that apply to traffic intended for a service after routing has occurred.
 These rules specify configuration for load balancing, connection pool size from the sidecar, and outlier detection settings to detect and evict unhealthy hosts from the load balancing pool.

-Open a `inventory-cb.yaml` file in `/projects/cloud-native-workshop-v2m3-labs/inventory/rules/` to apply circuit breaking settings when calling the `Inventory` service:
+Open a **inventory-cb.yaml** file in _/projects/cloud-native-workshop-v2m3-labs/inventory/rules/_ to apply circuit breaking settings when calling the Inventory service:

 ~~~yaml
 apiVersion: networking.istio.io/v1alpha3